nerdingitout/serverless-sentiment/README.md

 # Deploy a Serverless Application that detects sentiment of text on Red Hat OpenShift
 ## Introduction
 This tutorial aims to demonstrate the serverless functionality on Red Hat OpenShift.
 In this tutorial you will deploy an application that is made of frontend and backend.
-The frontend consists of a simple form where the user submits a sentence which is then processed in the backend to later view the output of the sentiment.
-The backend is a python application that uses TextBlob library to detect the sentiment in addition to Cloudant to save and fetch results.
+The frontend is an angular application that consists of a simple form where the user submits a sentence which is then processed in the backend to later view the output of the sentiment.
+The backend is a python application based on Flask that uses TextBlob library to detect the sentiment in addition to Cloudant to save and fetch results.
 ## Prerequisites
 For this tutorial you will need:
 - Sign up for your IBM Cloud account – https://ibm.biz/BdfFXA